Harmony Arts Festival is being modified for 2021

 - 15.9 tonnes of CO2 saved (the equivalent of driving 260 round trips from Vancouver to Whistler)

-Outside alcohol is not permitted, however, we have two licensed lounges where your family can enjoy a beverage while listening to free concerts on the beach.
-Proceeds from alcohol sales contribute to hosting the musicians on our stages.
+Outside alcohol is not permitted in the licensed area, however, we have a beachfront lounge where you can purchase a beverage to enjoy while listening to free concerts.
+Proceeds from alcohol sales go towards supporting the musicians.

 Yes, we encourage you to bring a reusable water bottle and refill it at our water station in John Lawson Park.